diezcami/admu-notes/[SCI10] Science and Society/lec-05 My Lifestyle.md

   * RA6146: Upgrade party line services to main lines with switching offices (1970)
   * 2010: 6.783M landlines but 92.28M cellphone lines
 * Recent trends in telecommunications: Going digital, wireless and small
+* **Going Digital**
+  * Ease of recording, reproduction and transmission
+  * Tolerance to noise
+  * Error checking and correction methods are needed to ensure we don't drop any 1's and 0's
+    * Every bit is significant
+* **Going Wireless**
+  * Telegraphs and Telephones use electromagnetic fields, though stations are linked by electrical wires made of copper
+    * Copper is expensive, heavy, bulky, prone to corrosion and susceptible to noise and voltage sparks
+    * We lose a lot of energy in electricity transmission
+  * Optical fibers transmit light through total internal reflection (no light transmission)
+    * Mirrored surface inside: Work with
+    * When light goes through a surface, part of it is reflected and
+  * Radio frequencies to transmit information: Radios, televisions, cellphones, satellite communications, wifi
+    * Amplitude modulation (AM: News) vs Frequency modulation (FM: Music)
+    * AM: High amplitude=1, Low amplitude=0
+    * FM: High frequency is 0, Low frequency is 1
+    * RA7925 Section 4C: Radio frequency spectrum is a public resource, and the government has to allocate the electromagnetic spectrum to these broadcasters
+* **Going Small**
+  * Moore's Law: Over the past few decades, the number of transistors we can fit in a small space doubles every 2 years (Integrated circuits are 1 nanometer thick)
+  * Gave rise to nanotechnology
+* **How have these trends in telecommunications affected our lifestyles and values?**
+  * In the telegraph era, sending a message could not be done so from houses.
+You had to go to a community telegraph system
+  * From communal to personal
+  * Exposure to a larger community: Has been used to help combat things like culture shock
+  * The Internet and Globalization: Economy and business transactions are easier on a global scale